 Best Camera for Blogging: Mid-Range

-I love this camera for anyone, but consider the Olympus EM-5 Mark II the best camera for bloggers who travel full-time, or who find themselves frequently shooting in adverse conditions.
+I love this camera for anyone, but consider the Olympus EM-5 Mark III the best camera for bloggers who travel full-time, or who find themselves frequently shooting in adverse conditions.

 - Build quality

 For those of you who expect to put your camera through a bit more than the SL3 is built for, or who want something smaller and less intrusive than a bulky DSLR camera, the Olympus EM-5 Mark III may be the right choice for you.
 This is a mirrorless camera, meaning it has a very compact body that is much smaller than a DSLR.
 Additionally, Olympus has created a line of impressively small lenses across all focal ranges, making it an ideal choice for travel bloggers.